Why Hire Our Graduate Students and Alumni?

-The Office of Career Planning and Professional Development invites you to host an information session or to join one of our career fairs, which provide employers with opportunities to:
+The Office of Career Planning & Professional Development invites you to host an information session or to join one of our career fairs, which provide employers with opportunities to:

 - Promote their organization at the Graduate Center, the PhD-granting arm of the most diverse urban university system in the United States;

 - Advertise open positions and recruit prospective job candidates from students with outstanding expertise across politics, economics, the sciences, the humanities, and the social sciences;

 - Connect with other professionals in state and local government as well as non-governmental and not-for-profit organizations; and

 - Establish valuable contacts with colleagues and university administrators that can potentially yield mutually-beneficial relationships.